-In my experience in the fitness industry, I’ve seen bodybuilders take dosages 10 to 100 times higher than what's prescribed to treat these conditions.
+But they're often misused.
+In the fitness world, I've seen bodybuilders take doses 10 to 100 times higher than medical recommendations.

-Not to be confused with anabolic steroids, corticosteroids are either natural hormones produced by the body (e.g., cortisol) or synthetic drugs used to treat overactive immune responses, inflammation, asthma, and chronic obstructive pulmonary disease (COPD) .
+Different from anabolic steroids, corticosteroids are either naturally occurring hormones or synthetic drugs.
+They're used to treat immune overreactions, inflammation, asthma, and COPD .

-Most anabolic steroids are a derivative of the male sex hormone testosterone.
+Most anabolic steroids are based on testosterone, the male sex hormone.

 Uses and Potential Benefits

 Steroids, when used correctly, offer medical benefits.
 Even without a doctor's prescription, they enhance muscle and athletic performance.